kije/gatsby-plugin-offline-next/README.md

 - `cacheId` lets you specify a custom cache prefix used by workbox.
 See [Configure Workbox Documentation](https://developers.google.com/web/tools/workbox/guides/configure-workbox)

+- `define` Object passed to webpacks DefinePlugin to define values that get replaced in the compiled service worker.
+See [DefinePlugin](https://webpack.js.org/plugins/define-plugin/)

 - `chunks` additional webpack chunk names that shall be precached.
 See [InjectManifest](https://developers.google.com/web/tools/workbox/reference-docs/latest/module-workbox-webpack-plugin.InjectManifest) for more information

 - `offlineAnalyticsConfig` If specified, these options get passed to the [workbox-google-analytics](https://developers.google.com/web/tools/workbox/reference-docs/latest/module-workbox-google-analytics) plugin.
 You can also set this option to just enable this plugin with the default options